debho/MATLAB/README.md

 `[behNames,behTime,behExtract,extractedLabels,binBeh] = extractBinaryBehaviors(filename,true);`

-* If second parameter `doPlot` is true, it will plot an overview figure and save it as a PNG.
+If second parameter `doPlot` is true, it will plot an overview figure and save it as a PNG.

+**Obtaining Behavior Bins**

+Use the results from `extractBinaryBehaviors()`:

+`behRanges = binBehaviors(binBeh,5,true);`

+The `binInterval` tells the function to select minimum, non-overlapping bin widths.
+See function comments for more details.

 ---
 ### Stuff I figured out: